jwulf/zeebe-ecommerce-demo/README.md

 - How to retrieve workflow outcomes for external requestors (Keep an eye on [this issue](https://github.com/zeebe-io/zeebe/issues/2896)).
 - How long end-to-end execution of a workflow takes in various load scenarios.

+## Other Resources

+This is an introduction to basic usage.
+For a discussion of advanced resiliency patterns, including circuit-breaking and compensation, see the [Flowing Retail repository](https://github.com/berndruecker/flowing-retail).

 ## Setup

 - Install dependencies with `npm i`.
-- Use the `operate` or `broker-only` profile of [zeebe-docker-compose](https://github.com/zeebe-io/zeebe-docker-compose) to start the broker.
+- For a local broker, use the `operate` or `broker-only` profile of [zeebe-docker-compose](https://github.com/zeebe-io/zeebe-docker-compose) to start the broker.
+- For Camunda Cloud, see [this section](#camunda-cloud)

 The file `rest-server/config.ts` configures the number of workflows that will be executed in parallel.
 You can set it to `1` to execute workflows sequentially to get a sense of the end-to-end execution time of the workflow.
 You can run `cyber-monday` with 1000 iterations and the parallel workflows set to 1000 to run them all in parallel, and anything in between.